stef42530/hello1/README.md

 Now you have two branches, master and *readme-edits*.
 They look exactly the same, but not for long!
 Next we’ll add our changes to the new branch.
 Let’s make some edits.
-On GitHub, saved changes are called commits and each commit has an associated commit message, which is a description explaining why a particular change was made.
+On GitHub, saved changes are called commits and each commit has an associated **commit message**, which is a description explaining why a particular change was made.
 Commit messages capture the history of your changes, so other contributors can understand what you’ve done and why.

 Now that you have changes in a branch off of master, you can open a **pull request**.